 Spring means many people will begin tackling yard projects.
 Along with the pride of a landscaping job well done comes the responsibility of digging safely on your property.
-April is the 10th annual National Safe Digging Month, when homeowners and contractors are reminded to call 811 to have underground utility lines marked before digging.
+April is National Safe Digging Month, when homeowners and contractors are reminded to call 811 to have underground utility lines marked before digging.

 Hitting underground lines isn’t just a problem for utilities.
 Striking a utility line can cause injuries, repair costs, fines and inconvenient outages.

 - Call 811 before you dig anywhere on your property at least three days before starting a project.
 A locator will mark lines on the property.
 The service is free.

 - Call 811 before installing septic tanks and sewer lines, swimming pools, wells, sprinkler systems and water lines, basketball goal posts, mailbox posts, fence and deck posts, trees and shrubs.